CosmWasm/cosmwasm/packages/vm/README.md

 [wasmvm](https://github.com/CosmWasm/wasmvm).
 As such it includes all glue code needed for typical actions, like fs caching.

+## Security

+The VM implements several security measures to prevent malicious or resource-exhausting contracts:

+1. **Memory Safety**: Robust validation of memory regions to prevent buffer overflows and invalid memory access
+2. **Module Size Limits**: Maximum WebAssembly module size is configurable (defaults to 3 MiB)
+3. **Gas Metering**: Comprehensive gas accounting with overflow protection to prevent denial of service attacks
+4. **Memory Limits**: Configurable memory page limits to restrict contract memory usage
+5. **Import/Export Validation**: Strict validation of imports and exports to prevent unauthorized access

+For custom security configurations, see the `WasmLimits` and `Config` structs.

 ## Compatibility

 A VM can support one or more contract-VM interface versions.
 The interface